jacopok/clean-coding-thesis/galileian_thesis.md

 [here](https://gwfish.readthedocs.io/en/latest/tutorials/tutorial_randomization.html);
 it is basic in the sense that it assumes no prior knowledge of the software itself, but it does assume familiarity with the task of Fisher matrix forecasting.
+The tutorial provides ready-to-run code, without gaps for the user to fill in.
+Running new software is hard enough without the worry of having

 The tutorial provides runnable scripts and their expected output, with an explanation of what that output means.
 It is computationally cheap, since